-Yes Demi!
+Yes, Demi!
 The Whole Internet Is So Proud After Her Super Bowl Performance

 Demi Lovato's triumphant return to singing and performing at the Grammys last Sunday was just her first step back into the limelight, and her performance at the 2020 Super Bowl tonight showed her fans she is ready to be a pop star again.

-It’s been over a year since her 2018 overdose, and the star shone in white — her performance color of choice lately — as she belted out the national anthem to an audience of over 65,000 people in Miami’s Hard Rock Stadium, and millions of viewers at home.
+It’s been over a year since her 2018 overdose, and the star shone in white — her performance color of choice lately — as she belted out the National Anthem to an audience of more than 65,000 people in Miami’s Hard Rock Stadium, and millions of viewers at home.

-Proving everyone is rooting for Lovato, the hashtag “yes Demi” immediately started trending on Twitter, and wow, the vibes are good.
-People are just really proud of her.

-Proving everyone is rooting for Lovato, the hashtag “yes Demi” immediately started trending on Twitter, and wow, the vibes are good.
+Proving everyone is rooting for Lovato, the hashtag #YesDemi immediately started trending on Twitter and wow, the vibes are good.
 People are just really proud of her.

 Advertisement